-(j) Investments
+(i) Investments

-The investments of the Fund are unit trust investments currently managed by two professional investment portfolio managers, UBS Global Asset Management (Australia) Limited (UBS) and Schroder Investment Management Limited (Schroders).
-During the year, the Fund held investments in the UBS Short-Term Fixed Income Fund which provides investors with access to an actively managed portfolio of high grade Australian fixed income and money market securities.
-The fund employs a range of credit and interest rate relative value strategies to enhance returns and minimise the risk of a negative return over any rolling three-month period.
-The Schroders fund invests in a wide range of assets, including domestic and global equities.
+The investments of the Fund are unit trust investments currently managed by two professional investment portfolio managers, IFM Investors Pty Limited (IFM) and Schroder Investment Management Limited (Schroders).
+During the year, the Fund redeemed its total holdings held investments in the UBS Short-Term Fixed Income Fund in addition to a partial drawdown of funds in the Schroders fund and subsequently invested in the IFM SCF in September 2021.
+The IFM SCF employs a range of credit and interest rate relative value strategies to enhance returns and minimise the risk of underperforming the Bloomberg AusBond Bank Bill Index over any rolling three-year period.
+The Schroder RRF invests in a wide range of assets, including domestic and global equities.
 The main risks specifically with investing in this strategy are market risk, equities risk, interest rate risk, credit risk, derivatives risk and risks associated with international investing such as movements in exchange rates.